How do Employers use Psychometric Tests?

 • Personality Tests

 Personality tests are designed to provide a general idea of who you are as a person and how you function in a workplace environment, whether you are introverted or extraverted, and your strengths and weaknesses.
 Common personality tests include the Myers-Briggs Type Indicator (MBTI) and the Big Five Personality Test.
+How employers use psychometric test results Psychometric test results are most commonly used in the final stages of recruitment.
+Here are the 5 major things employers look for when examining psychometric test results:

 1. To determine how much you know